Amazing White Tailed Squirrel – 7 Things You Need to Know!

 Since then, these delightful creatures have become one of the most recognizable animals in the area.
 They can be found in wooded areas throughout Osage, and they’re especially common near rivers and streams.

-Indeed, white tails are not the norm in the squirrel world.
+Indeed, squirrels with white tails are not the norm.
 It is essential to know that this trait is not an indication of health or a sign that they are in any way different from other squirrels.
 A squirrel with a white tail can be healthy and strong!

 There are some reasons why a white tail squirrel may be rare.